rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 >Title proper: <CITE>The lawes resolutions of womens rights, or, The lawes provision for woemen</CITE>
 >Variant title of manifestation: <CITE>Lavves resolutions of vvomens rights, or, The lavves provision for woemen</CITE>
 >(*Source of information reads*: THE LAVVES RESOLVTIONS OF VVOMENS RIGHTS: or, THE LAVVES PROVISION for woemen
->(*Comment*: Example disregards initial articles as required by filing rules.
-The pattern of usage in the rest of the text shows that a lowercase u signifies a vowel and a lowercase v signifies a consonant regardless of the position in the word, even though only V is used for capital letters)
+>(*Comment*: Example disregards initial articles as required by filing rules)

 ### 1.25.3565 Title proper with brevigraphs (required)

 <a name="1.25.3565.1">1.25.3565.1</a> If the [Title proper](/DCRMR/title/Title-proper) contains a cataloger’s expansions of brevigraphs (special marks of contraction in continuance of manuscript tradition), provide additional title access for the title as it appears in the manifestation, ignoring the marks of contraction.
-In addition, provide title access for the transcribed form of the [Title proper](/DCRMR/title/Title-proper), but without the square brackets (see [0.4.16](/DCRMR/general-rules/Transcription/#0416-brevigraphs).
+In addition, provide title access for the transcribed form of the [Title proper](/DCRMR/title/Title-proper), but without the square brackets (see [0.4.16](/DCRMR/general-rules/Transcription/#0416-brevigraphs)).

 >Example:
 >Title proper: <CITE>Sermones Bertra[n]di de tempore et de sanctis</CITE>